Simon Court: First term, 2020-2023

 On 20 June 2023, Court was referred to Parliament's Privileges Committee after he disclosed the Environment Committee's vote relating to the Natural and Built Environment Act 2023.
 On 26 July, the Privileges Committee found that Court had committed a "clear breach" of select committee confidentiality.
 Court apologised for his action and the committee recommended that no further action be taken against him.

+Second term, 2023-present

 Court contested Te Atatū for a second time at the 2023 general election.
 He was unsuccessful, but retained his position as an ACT party list MP.

 Following the formation of the National-led coalition government in late November 2023, Court assumed the position of Parliamentary Under-Secretary for the Minister for Infrastructure and RMA reform.

+On 24 March 2025, Court and RMA reform minister Chris Bishop announced that the Government would replace the Resource Management Act 1991 with two new laws: a Planning Bill focusing on land use and development and a Natural Environment Bill focusing on the use, protection and enhancement of the natural environment.

 Views and positions

 Simon Court has expressed support for Israel, stating that "the Jewish people who deserve a place to call home."
 He supported Israel during the Gaza war and has called on New Zealand to condemn Iran and its proxies.
 Court believes that New Zealand shares much in common with Israel.
 In September 2025, Court published a social media post describing pro-Palestinian protesters in Auckland as wearing "terro [sic] dress" and being motivated by antisemitism.
 Green Party co-leader Marama Davidson criticised Court and the National-led government for failing to act against the Gaza genocide.
 In response, ACT leader David Seymour defended Court on free speech grounds.
 Court responded to criticism by accusing Hamas of seeking to divide the West and New Zealand.